MaxMahem/fluent_result/README.md

 # Fluent_Result
-`fluent_result` a compact crate offering a suite of ergonomic postfix helpers for manipulating and transforming Result and Option types fluently.
+A compact crate offering a suite of ergonomic postfix helpers for manipulating and transforming Result and Option types fluently.